My Heart’s Shattered… Now What, God?

 Walking Through Shame, Hurt, and Healing

-After I left, I was shamed by some in the Christian community.
+After my divorce, I was shamed by some in the Christian community.
 I felt judged, pushed aside, and more alone than ever.

 The year that followed was filled with grief, fear, and questions for God: